 USEFUL INFORMATION ABOUT RN TO BSN PROGRAMS IN SOUTH CAROLINA

-Update on South Carolina’s Push for 80 Percent BSN by 2021
+Update on South Carolina’s Push for 80 Percent BSN

 The University of South Carolina’s College of Nursing is home to the Office of Healthcare Workforce Research for Nursing

 , a group that collects statistics and releases workforce reports for the state’s nursing industry.
 Per the 2018 Hospital Nursing Workforce in South Carolina Report

 , trends point toward a decreasing interest in the pursuit of BSN degrees by existing RNs in the state’s workforce.
 This is being driven by a few different factors, including SC employers’ clear preference for experienced RNs, which makes it less appealing for associate-level RNs to return to school.